Chart 1: Sharp change in fortunes for the 60/40 portfolio after long period of strong performance

 For some time now, we’ve seen less value in many traditional asset classes.
 Instead, we’ve allocated capital to a much broader range of asset classes, including alternatives.

-This year, several of these have provided meaningful diversification benefits for investors.
+This year a number of these have provided meaningful diversification benefits for investors.
 Here’s a deeper dive into each one:

 Alternative asset classes that have provided diversification this year